sir-dunxalot/ember-tooltips/README.md

 ## Usage

+This documentation is for the `3.x` version of ember-tooltips.
+For `2.x` documentation, please refer to the [2.x branch README](https://github.com/sir-dunxalot/ember-tooltips/tree/2.x).

 ### Ember Tooltip

 The easiest way to add a tooltip to any element is with the `{{ember-tooltip}}` component: